Last Updated on

 Titanium implants and porcelain crowns even have certain advantages over natural teeth because they do not decay and are relatively free from gum disease.
 Once integrated and functional, complete tooth replacements can last a lifetime!
 See: Advantages.

-If you would like more information about dental implants, please contact Dr. Rahul Doshi today at 020 3740 1404 to schedule an appointment for a consultation.
+If you would like more information about dental implants, please contact Dr. Gurs Sehmi today at 01992 552115 to schedule an appointment for a consultation.